 Frequently Asked Questions

 Yes.
 There is important information and required topics that all students must familiarize themselves with before beginning classes.
+This is the orientation program designed for the whole class of new students.

 Unless you have an unusual circumstance, please plan to arrive on time.
 Wheaton staff is busily preparing for your arrival and won't be ready for you until the morning of the program.
 Also, because of the importance of each session, arriving late is not recommended.

 When you arrive a group of staff and student leaders will greet you in the Check-In tables located at the residence halls.
 It is during this time that you will be able to easily drop off your belongings in your room with some help from student leaders.
-The CORE August program then allow you and your parents/family to experience Wheaton through presentations and events.
+The orientation program then allow you and your parents/family to experience Wheaton through presentations and events.
 Students will meet their faculty adviser, connect to Preceptors and RAs, and finalize their class schedule.
 There will also be social activities to help students meet other incoming students - future friends!

 - What should I bring/pack?